verkkokauppacom/teams-logger/README.md

 1. Run `npm run version` locally, and wait for the script to run
 1. If all prerelease checks pass, a new commit containing the version number bump, `CHANGELOG.md` and git tag will be created
-1. Push the new commit to git by running `git push --follow-tags`
+1. Push the new commit and tag by running `git push --follow-tags`
-1. Publish a new release to npm by running `npm publish`
+1. The [GitHub Actions](https://github.com/verkkokauppacom/teams-logger/actions/new) will take over and publish new npm packages and Docker images